Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Proof of Proposition

-The same holds verbatim for \(V_r^n(\vartheta^*)\).
-Hence, both sets are \(\mu\)-regular with a stretched exponential error bound already in the first stage for a sufficient large \(K\).
-We therefore focus on the case when both sets have \(\mu\)-regular vertex marks when calculating the probability of both sets being connected, which we do now.
+Consequently, both sets are \(\mu\)-regular with a stretched exponential error bound already in the first stage for a sufficient large \(K\).
+We therefore focus on the case when both sets have \(\mu\)-regular vertex marks when calculating the probability of both sets being connected, which we do in the following lemma that also illuminates the necessity of Assumption~\eqref{eqInfinite}.
+We take into account here that, by the evenly spaced property, the two sets are typically at distance roughly \(K_n\). { More precisely, we restrict ourselves in the following to \(K_n\)-properly spaced configurations, see~\eqref{eq:propspaced}.
+As the current stage \(n\), or \(K_n\) respectively, is mostly clear from context, we simply refer to the property as \emph{properly spaced}.
+We further fix throughout some \(a>2\lambda\) for which Definition~\ref{DefEvenlySpaced} applies.}